digitalisx/awesome-memory-forensics/README.md

 extraction of digital artifacts from volatile memory (RAM) samples.
 - [Volafox](https://github.com/n0fate/volafox) - macOS Memory Analysis Toolkit' is developed on Python 2.x (***Deprecated***)
 - [Rekall](https://github.com/google/rekall) - A new branch within the Volatility project was created to explore how to make the code base more modular, improve performance, and increase usability. (***Deprecated***)
-- [Redline](https://fireeye.market/apps/211364) - Redline®, FireEye’s premier free endpoint security tool, provides host investigative capabilities to users to find signs of malicious activity through memory and file analysis and the development of a threat assessment profile.
+- [Redline](https://fireeye.market/apps/211364) - Redline®, FireEye's premier free endpoint security tool, provides host investigative capabilities to users to find signs of malicious activity through memory and file analysis and the development of a threat assessment profile.

 ## Books